Qiskit/qiskit/README.md

 ## Create your first quantum program in Qiskit Terra

 Now that Qiskit is installed, it's time to begin working with Qiskit.
-The essential parts of a quantum program are
+The essential parts of a quantum program are:
 1. Define and build a quantum circuit that represents the quantum state
 2. Define the classical output by measurements or a set of observable operators
 3. Depending on the output, use the primitive function `sampler` to sample outcomes or the `estimaor` to estimate values.